 The world's lightest, most secure service mesh, now with FIPS-validated cryptographic libraries

-FIPS-validated encryption requires that data at rest or in transit meet the strict federal government cybersecurity requirements of the National Institute of Standards and Technology (NIST) FIPS 140-2 or FIPS 140-3 standards.
+FIPS-validated encryption is a requirement for data at rest or in transit that is set by the National Institute of Standards and Technology (NIST).
 Buoyant Enterprise for Linkerd (BEL) uses FIPS-validated cryptographic libraries to transparently encrypt all data in transit between meshed pods.

 FIPS-validated encryption is a key component to several compliance standards like:

-For organizations targeting FIPS compliance, Linkerd offloads the burden of individual application security to a centralized, validated infrastructure layer.
+For organizations targeting FIPS-validated encryption, Linkerd offloads the burden of individual application security to a centralized, validated infrastructure layer.
 Additionally, you'll get these key benefits:

 Memory-safe architecture: Linkerd is the only service mesh that uses an ultra-secure "micro-proxy" written in the Rust programming language, avoiding critical memory safety issues that occur with other meshes (Istio, Cilium, etc.) that use Envoy proxies written in C++.